 Somatic Experiencing® is based upon the observation that wild prey animals, though threatened routinely, are rarely traumatized.
 Animals in the wild utilize innate mechanisms to regulate and discharge the high levels of energy arousal associated with defensive survival behaviors.
 These mechanisms provide animals with a built-in “immunity” to trauma that enables them to return to normal in the aftermath of highly “charged” life-threatening experiences.

 Trauma symptoms are not caused by the threatening event itself, but by activated and unreleased energy.
-They appear like this, anxiety, insomnia, tiredness, excessive alertness, etc..
+They appear like this: anxiety, insomnia, tiredness, excessive alertness, among others.
+They appear like this: anxiety, insomnia, tiredness, excessive alertness, among others..

 SE offers a safe and gradual way to “let go” of this energy through awareness of bodily sensations to help people recover from trauma without reliving it.